Impulse Control Disorders

 • Irritability, impatience, or anger

-• Problems with your family, partner, or spouse
+• Problems with family, partners, or spouses

 • Problems with money or the law, which may involve being arrested